Computational learning systems

 Act

-Choose the next signal
+Choose the intervention

 Validate